top of page

 Grave-goods

 The grave-goods recovered from the barrows on Breach Down date the majority of the burials to the 7th century, with the cemetery possibly continuing in use into the early 8th century.
 The range of artefacts is typical of the rich cemeteries in East Kent.
 Jewellery includes a garnet disc brooch, a gold bracteate and a gold disc pendant decorated with a cross.
 Three copper-alloy cross pendants and a pin with a cross head suggest their owners were Christians.
 A mounted bird’s claw and a cowrie shell were amulets, an indication of continuing pagan practices or unease with the new religion.
-Drop-shaped amethyst beads were found in several graves, including one with a necklace of 18 beads - the largest number of amethyst beads in any single Anglo-Saxon burial.
+Drop-shaped amethyst beads were found in several graves, including one with a necklace of 18 beads - one of the largest number of amethyst beads in any single Anglo-Saxon burial.
 There were also two globular crystal beads, many glass beads and some amber beads.
 A set of linked pins, two pins joined by a chain, is a 7th-century female fashion accessory, as are the two girdle hangers or chatelains.
 Silver wire rings, mainly used as components of a necklace, were common throughout the 7th and into the 8th century.

 Human figurine amulet